pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 certain this is actually a problem here, but being sure it never becomes one is nice!

-## Benefits of using asyncio
+## Benefits of asynchronous programming

 We don't have to worry about `tokens` or `updated_at` being updated by something else.
 The code looks a lot like the synchronous code we're used to, and we can reason about it the same way.
 But we still get great throughput!
-The only downside is that you need to sprinkle your code with `async` and `await` anywhere which [prevents you to use it in a synchronous context](https://quentin.pradet.me/blog/what-color-is-your-python-async-library.html).
+The only downside is that you need to sprinkle your code with `async` and `await` which [prevents you to use it in a synchronous context](https://quentin.pradet.me/blog/what-color-is-your-python-async-library.html).

 Any comments?
 Do you think this would be a nice addition to aiohttp?